Finkelstein first deployed an E-Rate-funded CACHEBOX in 2016 as part of a broader network overhaul.

 Teachers at The Mary Louis Academy complained of constant video-buffering in class.
 With 800+ tablets and a pro-BYOD policy, huge demand for software updates was consuming internet capacity, slowly downloading through school hours.

-With CACHEBOX the Academy is meeting multiple demands simultaneously from just a single download - and doing it much faster.The Solution
+With CACHEBOX the Academy was meeting multiple demands simultaneously from just a single download – and doing it much faster.The Solution

 At Des Moines, Apple, iOS, Windows, Chromebook, Android and even BYOD devices constantly accessed the network.
 When they independently needed to update software, the resulting congestion could clog the network.
 CACHEBOX is the only schools-focused cache that can handle all this content in one easy-to-use appliance.The Solution